-Here are three helpful steps you can use to ease yourself into the process and reap the benefits of introvert networking.
+Here are three helpful introvert networking tips you can use to ease yourself into the process and reap the benefits of connecting with other professionals.

 The good thing about a virtual business is that you can accomplish a great deal of your work without ever needing to speak to anyone in person.
 Effective use of email is an introvert's biggest ally.

 But have you ever considered using it as your introvert networking secret weapon?

 In outreach emails, your goal is to warm up a cold lead (someone you’ve had no prior contact with).
 Visit their website and do some research.
 Find one of their blog posts or products you like or relate to.
 Then send a simple email to tell them so.
 Let them know you’re a fan of what they do and why they do it.

 Most people like this kind of positive feedback, and you might spark a conversation that becomes a real connection.
 Even if you don’t get a response, you’ve gotten some practice.
 As a result, the next time, your introvert networking might feel a little more comfortable and less stressful.

 Pro tip: Use a strategic headline to entice the recipient to open your email.
 Something like “Quick question for you!” or “Looks like we have this in common…!” might work well.

 Joining an online community is one of the most painless ways for introverts to network and make professional connections.